mong/hamongts/_posts/en/tidligere_atlas/fodsel.md

 The most common reasons for inducing labour are pregnancies that continue for 7–9 days past the due date, twin pregnancies, pre-eclampsia, diabetes or the waters breaking without labour starting within 24 hours.
 Several methods can be used to try to induce labour.
 The choice of method depends on the maternity unit’s procedures for induction, how ripe the cervix is and the woman’s previous births.
 If attempts to induce labour are unsuccessful, caesarean section will be considered.

+### Results

+During the period 2015–2017, approx. 5,900 primiparous women and 6,600 multiparous women were induced each year.
+This corresponds to about 24% of primiparous women and 20% of multiparous women.
+The figures below show the number of induced births per 1,000 births for primiparous and multiparous women.
+The geographical variation was low, and the highest rate was about 40% higher than the lowest rate.

 ![igangsetting_figur1](/helseatlas/img/en/fodsel/igangsetting_figur1.svg "Induction of labour.
 Number of primiparous women induced per 1,000 primiparous women, broken down by hospital referral area.
 Age-adjusted.
 Average for the period 2015–2017.")

 ![igangsetting_figur2](/helseatlas/img/en/fodsel/igangsetting_figur2.svg "Induction of labour.
 Number of multiparous women induced per 1,000 multiparous women, broken down by hospital referral area.
 Age-adjusted.
 Average for the period 2015–2017.")

-### Results

-During the period 2015–2017, approx. 5,900 primiparous women and 6,600 multiparous women were induced each year.
-This corresponds to about 24% of primiparous women and 20% of multiparous women.

-The figures on the left show the number of induced births per 1,000 births for primiparous and multiparous women.
-The geographical variation was low, and the highest rate was about 40% higher than the lowest rate.

 There was a clear correlation between the use of induction in primiparous and multiparous women.
 The hospital referral areas with the highest induction rates for primiparous women are mostly among the areas with the highest rates for multiparous women.
 For Norway as a whole, there was a definite increase in the use of induction during the period.